claus-e-andersen/clanTopas/README.md

 # clanTopas
 R package for reading output from Topas (TopasMC.org) Monte-Carlo simulations of ionizing radiation.

-Main functions for reading scorer files produced by Topas
+Main functions for reading scorer files produced by Topas.
 ```
 read.topas.simple (no binning)
 read.topas.xyz (for a binned scorer)